tc39/notes/es7/2016-05/may-25.md

 [_slides_] __TODO:__ link to slides

-AR: the fact that classes are declarative is a feature
+ARB: the fact that classes are declarative is a feature

 WH: adding a link to the proposal to the agenda 30 min before presenting a proposal looking to advance is unreasonable